Gigaspaces/xap-docs/site/content/xap121adm/network-over-nat.markdown

 weight: 450
 ---

-Some scenarios may include usage of XAP components where each component is  in a different private network, and the connection between the components needs to be on  a different public IP (i.e., via [network address translation](http://en.wikipedia.org/wiki/Network_address_translation).)
+Some scenarios may include usage of XAP components where each component is  in a different private network, and the connection between the components needs to be on  a different public IP (i.e., via {{%exurl "network address translation" "http://en.wikipedia.org/wiki/Network_address_translation"%}}.)

 XAP components expose themselves via the built in remoting mechanism ([LRMI](./tuning-communication-protocol.html)) that contains the IP of the source component as part of its connection url.
 In the above case, the private IP has no meaning to a remote component/client that needs to connect to this component.